-When there is no instruction to process, the pipe_cycle() function that you write to set the global variable RUN BIT to 0 so that the program terminates.
+When there is no instruction to process, the pipe_cycle() function that you write to set the global variable RUN BIT to 0 so that the program can terminate.
 In order to get the correct result, you must make sure all the stages finish its task before you halt the whole simulation.
 Your simulator should simulate each stage precisely by updating the proper pipeline register between two stages.
 Otherwise you cannot get the correct result.

 As in the lab2, each MIPS instruction you are supposed to implement belongs one of MIPS instruction types: R-Type, I-Type, and J-Type.
 Refer to the MIPS reference data or lecture slides for details of each instruction type.
 While the table has many instructions, there are actually only a few unique instruction behaviors with a number of minor variations.
 And you need to know that not every instruction needs to perform all the 5 stages (fetch, decode, execute, mem, wb).

-The simulator will execute the input program one instruction at a time.
+The simulator will execute the input program in the manner of one instruction at a time.
 After each instruction, the simulator will update the pipeline register.
 The simulator will change the memory in mem stage and change the register in the wb stage.
 The simulator is partitioned into two main sections: the (1) shell and the (2) pipeline routine.
 Again, your job is to implement the pipeline routine.

 The Simulation Routine